Solvability of the Dirichlet problem for a new class of elliptic operators: Area function bounds on the parts of the derivative of

-Here we did use the first PDE for \(v\) on the third term in the first inequality.
-Furthermore, we note that \(\partial_t v=\tilde{v}\) and proceeding with all the eight integrals in the from above known ways we get

-The last step requires hiding the terms with a small factor \(\sigma\) on the left side, which completes the proof. \end{proof}

-\begin{proof}[Proof of \reflemma{lemma:SqFctBoundsForw_s^2}] In this proof we are going to use the notation of \reflemma{Lemma:CacciopolliTypeInequalities}.
-Let \((t_j)_{j\in\Z}\) be a dyadic partition of \((0,\infty)\) and the index \(i\) such that \(s\in (t_i,t_{i+1})\).
-We begin with the use of the fundamental theorem for calculus and Jenssen's inequality to obtain
+\begin{proof} In this proof we are going to abbreviate notation and set \(v(x,t;s)=v_2(x,\eta^2t^2;s)\).
+Let \(i\in \mathbb{Z}\) such that \(s\in [2^{-i},2^{-i+1})\).
+Here \(s\) will remain fixed for the whole argument of \eqref{lemma:localEstimateNablaw_s^2}.
+The parameter \(\eta\) does not play any role and in \(\lesssim\) suppressed constants might depend on \(\eta\).
+We begin with the use of the Fundamental Theorem of Calculus and Jensen's inequality to obtain